Migelo/pygad/README.md

 The third step of downloading the [Bruzual & Charlot (2003) SSP models][BC03] is optional but recommended (since required for standard star plotting routines).

 If you have problems or want a more detailed explanation, see the [wiki][WikiInstallation].
+In particular, we want to point to the [FAQ section][FAQ] there.

 ### Configure

-In order to use the single stellar population models

-You probably need to customise [pygad]'s config files for your specific type of snapshots (even HDF5 block names can differ).
+You probably need to customise [pygad]'s config files for your specific type of snapshots (even HDF5 block names can differ!).
-This goes a little beyond the scope of a README.
+This goes a beyond the scope of a README.
 Be referred to the [wiki][WikiConfig].

 ### Use pygad